 "Channel your inner pushy lawyer," says Bosco.

 4. Don't put medical debt on a credit card.

-Paying by credit card only shifts the debt away from the hospital, where it may have a low interest rate or even none at all, into a high-cost form of debt.
+Paying by credit card shifts the debt away from the hospital — where your bills may have a low interest rate or even none at all — and into a high-cost form of debt.

 5. Remember that medical debt is not as urgent as your other bills.